-Esophageal varices are abnormal, enlarged veins in the tube that connects the throat and stomach (esophagus).
-This condition occurs most often in people with serious liver diseases.
+Esophageal varices are enlarged veins in the esophagus, the tube that connects the throat and stomach.
+Esophageal varices most often happen in people with serious liver diseases.

-Esophageal varices develop when normal blood flow to the liver is blocked by a clot or scar tissue in the liver.
+Esophageal varices develop when regular blood flow to the liver is blocked by a clot or scar tissue in the liver.
 To go around the blockages, blood flows into smaller blood vessels that aren't designed to carry large volumes of blood.
-The vessels can leak blood or even rupture, causing life-threatening bleeding.
+The vessels can leak blood or even burst, causing life-threatening bleeding.

-Esophageal varices usually don't cause signs and symptoms unless they bleed.
-Signs and symptoms of bleeding esophageal varices include:
+Esophageal varices usually don't cause symptoms unless they bleed.
+Symptoms of bleeding esophageal varices include:

-- Yellow coloration of your skin and eyes (jaundice)
+- Yellow coloration of the skin and eyes, known as jaundice.

 When to see a doctor

-If you've been diagnosed with esophageal varices, your doctor is likely to instruct you to watch for signs of bleeding.
+If you've been diagnosed with esophageal varices, your provider will likely tell you to watch for signs of bleeding.
 Bleeding esophageal varices are an emergency.
-Call 911 or your local emergency services right away if you have bloody vomit or bloody stools.
+Call 911 or your local emergency services right away if you have black or bloody stools, or bloody vomit.

-Esophageal varices sometimes form when blood flow to your liver is blocked, most often by scar tissue in the liver caused by liver disease.
-The blood flow begins to back up, increasing pressure within the large vein (portal vein) that carries blood to your liver.
+Esophageal varices sometimes form when blood flow to your liver is blocked.
+This is most often caused by scar tissue in the liver due to liver disease, also known as cirrhosis of the liver.
+The blood flow begins to back up.
+This increases pressure within the large vein, known as the portal vein, that carries blood to your liver.
+This condition is called portal hypertension.

 Causes of esophageal varices include:

-- Severe liver scarring (cirrhosis).
-A number of liver diseases — including hepatitis infection, alcoholic liver disease, fatty liver disease and a bile duct disorder called primary biliary cirrhosis — can result in cirrhosis.
+- Severe liver scarring, called cirrhosis.
+Several liver diseases — including hepatitis infection, alcoholic liver disease, fatty liver disease and a bile duct disorder called primary biliary cholangitis — can result in cirrhosis.

-- Blood clot (thrombosis).
-A blood clot in the portal vein or in a vein that feeds into the portal vein (splenic vein) can cause esophageal varices.
+- Blood clot, also called thrombosis.
+A blood clot in the portal vein or in a vein that feeds into the portal vein, known as the splenic vein, can cause esophageal varices.

 - Parasitic infection.
 Schistosomiasis is a parasitic infection found in parts of Africa, South America, the Caribbean, the Middle East and East Asia.
 The parasite can damage the liver, as well as the lungs, intestine, bladder and other organs.